 Martine studies wild relatives of eggplant.
 Unlike the large purple fruits in grocery stores, the wild species produce smaller green or cream, egg-shaped fruits that give the plants their name.
 Along with several new species collected in Australia, Martine and members of his lab have found previously undescribed eggplant relatives and other species in Peru and Hawaii.
 He uses both appearance and DNA technology to determine not only which plants represent new species, but also the evolutionary story behind them.

-As Bucknell's new David Burpee Chair in Plant Genetics and Research, Martine looks forward to continuing his work on wild eggplants, as well as exploring questions related to seed dispersal, invasive and native species interactions, and pollination biology.
+As Bucknell's David Burpee Chair in Plant Genetics & Research, Martine also explores questions related to seed dispersal, invasive and native species interactions, and pollination biology.
 He’s also an evangelist for plants, taking to Twitter, YouTube and other online mediums to spread the word about his discipline and how cool nature can be.

 He has produced a series of online videos called Plants are Cool, Too!, which tell the stories of fossilized forests, carnivorous plants and more.
 He also writes essays for The Huffington Post, named a new species after Matt Damon’s character (a botanist) in the 2015 film The Martian, and allowed a class of local seventh-graders to name a species he brought back from Australia.